bryankhelven/genipapo/README.md

 - `download_model.py`: Script to download the Genipapo model.
 - `run_parser.py`: Script to run the parser on your `.conllu` file.
 - `training/`: A folder containing instructions to reproduce the training of the Genipapo model.
+- `example.conllu`: A sample `.conllu` file provided for testing the parser.

 ## Instructions